 For researchers, one of the most important privileges of an ANA membership is access to the world’s largest numismatic library (that’s how I was able to reconstruct coin value trends dating back to 1950).

 Another benefit is the monthly edition of The Numismatist, the official publication of the ANA, containing information of interest to coin collectors of all sorts.
 Their articles are quite scholarly and in-depth.
-Volumes of The Numismatist have been digitally archived from the 19th century to the present.
+Volumes of The Numismatist have been digitally archived from the 19th century to the present and are searchable.

 Annual ANA dues for an adult Gold membership costs $35/year.
 Youth membership is even less.
 You’ll never find a better bargain.